wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.0 =
+* [Note] A brave new world is now ready to be explored: Slimstat 4.0.
+This version introduces a totally redesigned database architecture, new streamlined tracking code, new heuristic user agent parser, new filters and much more.
+You will surely notice the performance improvements!
+* [Note] Our dev team should have read [this article](http://blog.codinghorror.com/maybe-normalizing-isnt-normal/) a long time ago.
+But it's never too late, and we can guarantee you that the new denormalized table structure will make your report generation so quick that your jaw will drop.
+Sure, the table size will increase 50%, but in the age where space is cheap, the real precious resource is time.
+The time you won't have to wait for your report to appear!
+* [Note] Upon update, Slimstat will convert the old table structure to the new one.
+Just to stay on the safe side, the old tables will not be removed (wp_slim_stats will be renamed to wp_slim_stats_3).
+After a transition period, we will offer the option to remove the old tables with a button in the settings.
+* [Note] Please make sure that your MySQL user can issue a RENAME command.
+* [Note] We are now working on our premium add-ons to make them compatible with Slimstat 4.0.
+Some of them might stop working until a new update is available.
+* [New] MaxMind upload folder path can now be filtered (thank you, [chrisl27](https://wordpress.org/support/topic/filter-for-maxmind-path)).
+* [New] The new tracker is measuring both the screen resolution and the viewport size.
+[Here](http://www.quirksmode.org/mobile/viewports.html) you can find more information on this topic.
+* [New] The library wp-slimstat-db.php has been cleaned up and reorganized (20% smaller!).
+Please note: some of the function signatures have changed (order of parameters), please update your custom code accordingly or contact us for more information.
+* [New] Internal downloads are now tracked as regular pageviews, with content_type = download.
+This allows to make our filters more intuitive and our reports faster.
+* [New] The table wp_slim_events will now store all the information regarding events happening on your pages (including the coordinates of clicks for the heatmap).
+* [New] Inline data attributes on links will tell you right away if an external URL will be tracked or not.
+* [New] Custom reports can now be added to ANY screen, and soon you will be able to move any built-in report to any screen.
+* [Update] We are making our source code easier to read, by applying some well established best practices about indentation, spacing and variable names.
+* [Update] Removed the chart Average Pageviews per Visit, which required a complex SQL query to be generated, and didn't convey any key information, according to a quick survey we had among some of our users.
+* [Update] The Spy View report under the Overview tab has been merged with the Real-Time log, since users were pointing out that it was confusing to have two separate reports displaying pretty much the same information.
+* [Update] We decided to hide some reports under the Site Analysis tab by default.
+They are not gone, and can be quickly activated by enabling the corresponding checkbox under Screen Options.
+* [Update] The browser CSS version is not tracked anymore.
+* [Update] Google+1 clicks are not tracked/supported anymore.
+* [Update] Vitaly has sent us the latest version of the Russian localization.
+Way to go!
+* [Fix] Implemented a more robust fix for the issue with download_url throwing an undefined function error (this is supposed to be part of [WP Core](https://codex.wordpress.org/Function_Reference/download_url)!)
+* [Fix] When dragging boxes around, the placeholder was not being displayed in the right place.

 = 3.9.9 =
 * [Fix] Some users get an error where download_url is undefined.
 This is a WordPress core function, so we're really not sure why that is happening to those few users.
 We included a fix that makes sure the function exists before calling it.